-As an organization, whether you’re a nonprofit or a for profit, your website is an integral part of who you are and what you do.
+As an organization, whether you’re a nonprofit or a for-profit, your website is an integral part of who you are and what you do.
 It’s what brings it all together.
 It connects every part of your organization.

 As such, your website deserves your love and attention.
 It needs to be taken care of.

-In the same way that you make a conscious effort to take care of your body — feeding it the right foods, getting enough exercises, taking the appropriate steps when you feel sick, finding purpose and moments of calm in your every day — you need to make a conscious effort to take care of your website, and that means:
+In the same way that you make a conscious effort to take care of your body — feeding it the right foods, getting enough exercise, taking the appropriate steps when you feel sick, finding purpose and moments of calm in your every day — you need to make a conscious effort to take care of your website, and that means:

 - Picking and paying the right hosting provider for your organization.

 - Doing regular backups of your code and content.